 - The occasional 11-night cruises will include all the above.

 Shore excursions and tours to villages and schools outlined in the day-to-day itineraries, festive meals shore, kayaking, snorkeling and stand-up paddle boarding, on board kids’ club ages 5-9 at specified hours, and post-cruise transfers to Nadi hotels.
 (Note: A small passenger contribution goes to the school).
 WiFi is available at most but not all anchorages.
+The speed will vary considerably.

 To enjoy the attractions of South Pacific Islands and delightful tropical weather conditions with outdoor activities on board, ashore, and at beaches and meeting the Fijians.
 Special interest activities are available for adults and children in marine biology, ecology and environmental issues.